abhishek-kumar-code/Redfish_Public/Specification.md

 * Strong model -- all portions of the object are included in the formulation of the ETag.

 This specification does not mandate a particular algorithm for creating the ETag, but ETags should be highly collision-free.
 An ETag could be a hash, a generation ID, a time stamp or some other value that changes when the underlying object changes.

-NOTE: Refer to the [Security](#user-content-security) section for security implications of ETags

 If a client PUTs or PATCHes a resource, it should include an ETag in the HTTP If-Match/If-None-Match header from a previous GET.